School

 Lunch and Break Times

 A cafeteria system operates on both sites and pupils may also bring their own packed lunches.
-Enquiries regarding free school meals may be made to the Education Department, New Town House, Buttermarket Street, Warrington WA1 2NJ
+Enquiries regarding free school meals may be made to the Children’s Services Directorate, New Town House, Buttermarket Street, Warrington WA1 2NJ

 Parents whose children are entitled to free school meals are assured that applications are dealt with sensitively and confidentially and are strongly encouraged to take up their entitlement.